 In addition to his criminal-defense work, Mr. Schneider devotes a substantial part of his practice to the representation of professors, students, physicians, postdocs, and scientists accused of scientific research misconduct at medical schools, hospitals, universities, and other research institutions, as well as before the Office of Research Integrity (ORI) at the National Institutes of Health (NIH) and the National Science Foundation (NSF).

 Mr. Schneider has almost two decades of experience vigorously defending university students accused of plagiarism, academic misconduct, and sexual misconduct at law schools, medical schools, and universities in Boston and in other parts of the country, including at Babson, Boston University, Brandeis, Brown, Dartmouth, Harvard College, Harvard Law School, and Harvard Medical School, Holyoke, Tufts, as well as a number of universities in other regions of the country.
 Recently, Mr. Schneider worked with an out-of-town law firm to obtain a landmark federal court ruling questioning the fairness of Title IX procedures mandated by the US Department of Education in campus sexual assault cases.

-Mr. Schneider began his career as a public defender at the Committee for Public Counsel Services (CPCS), including under the late Brownlow Speer, later worked as an associate to Harvard Law School Professor Alan Dershowitz, with whom he continues to collaborate on cases, and served as Of Counsel to The Spangenberg Group, a consulting firm providing technical assistance in the area of legal aid and indigent criminal defense delivery systems in various states (Kentucky, New York, Texas, and Washington) and foreign jurisdictions (Cambodia, Chile, and China).
+Mr. Schneider began his career as a public defender at the Committee for Public Counsel Services (CPCS), including under the late Brownlow Speer, later worked as an associate to Harvard Law School Professor Alan Dershowitz, and served as Of Counsel to The Spangenberg Group, a consulting firm providing technical assistance in the area of legal aid and indigent criminal defense delivery systems in various states (Kentucky, New York, Texas, and Washington) and foreign jurisdictions (Cambodia, Chile, and China).
 Prior to forming the firm of Good Schneider Cormier, Mr. Schneider was a founding partner of Salsberg & Schneider, which was listed by US News & World Report as one of the Best Law Firms in America.

 Mr. Schneider was also a Lecturer in Law at Boston University School of Law, where he taught for many years a seminar on “Wrongful Convictions, Miscarriages of Justice, & the U.S. Criminal Justice System.”
 He has lectured at legal education seminars and law schools, and has authored articles on criminal justice topics.